akosveres/ha_rotel_a11/README.md

 `sudo systemctl enable socat`
 `sudo systemctl start socat`

-On your Home Assistant, create a directory called `cambridge_cxa` under the `custom_components` directory, and save the files from this repo in there.
+On your Home Assistant, create a directory called `rotel_a11` under the `custom_components` directory, and save the files from this repo in there.

 Then, add the following to your configuration.yaml file:

 ```
 media_player:
-  - platform: cambridge_cxa
+  - platform: rotel_a11
-    device: /dev/ttyCXA
+    device: /dev/ttyA11
-    name: CXA
+    name: A11
-    type: CXA61 or CXA81
+    type: A1161 or A1181
-    slave: <Optional value, if you have a CXN, enter its IP address here, so you can control the CXA's volume through the CXN>
 ```

-Restart Home Assistant, and see you have a new media_player entity for your CXA.
+Restart Home Assistant, and see you have a new media_player entity for your A11.

-Note: When running Home Assistant in Docker, you need to forward the serial port /dev/ttyCXA to your container as a volume, not a device!
-So add `-v /dev/ttyCXA:/dev/ttyCXA` to your docker command, or add this to your docker-compose file:
+Note: When running Home Assistant in Docker, you need to forward the serial port /dev/ttyA11 to your container as a volume, not a device!
+So add `-v /dev/ttyA11:/dev/ttyA11` to your docker command, or add this to your docker-compose file:
 ```
 volumes:
-  - /dev/ttyCXA:/dev/ttyCXA
+  - /dev/ttyA11:/dev/ttyA11
 ```